ChocoShell/twitch-chat-log-analyzer/README.md

 ### Experiment 2: Create Word Cloud to Gain Comment Insight

 1. Word Cloud should help show most common words like emotes.

+## API Development

+- Created Client and API files.
+Having second thoughts since it seems like they do the same thing but the client has too much functionality.
+Specifically the download vod chat style functions.

+Thinking about removing API files and having everything be in the client.